 Ezrati's findings suggest that even after the recent stock market rally, it's still a great time to start investing or add new money.
 All that's left to do is find a good place to park your capital.

-My Foolish colleague Tim Hanson recently highlighted a few stocks that he felt were outrageously cheap.
+My Foolish colleague Tim Hanson recently highlighted three stocks that he felt were outrageously cheap.
 Now, Tim's a great analyst and a deadeye three-point shooter (we play basketball after work), but I wasn't terribly outraged when I saw how cheap his stocks were.

 These stocks are cheap

 Even after the recent stock market rally, many good companies still appear attractively priced.
-Amgen
+Alcoa

 But there's a reason

 I think those are all fine companies, and at today's prices, there's a decent chance they'll go on to post market-beating returns.
-But there's a reason each of them has fallen, be it decreased consumer spending, declining energy prices, competitive concerns, or general recession-fueled fears.
+But there's a reason each of them has fallen, be it decreased consumer spending, declining commodity prices, rising unemployment, or uncertainty concerning health care reform.

 The key to exploiting market volatility is to find situations in which the share price has fallen, but the company's business fundamentals have remained unchanged (or even improved!).
 We have a few companies that fit that bill at Motley Fool Hidden Gems, including one candidate that looks ripe for new money now.

-American Public Education is exactly the type of opportunity we look for at Hidden Gems: It's an underfollowed small cap with a strong balance sheet, significant insider ownership, solid free cash flow, and a great growth opportunity.
-Better yet, the company's share price has been beaten down, even though its future prospects continue to look bright.
+Ritchie Bros. is exactly the type of opportunity we look for at Hidden Gems: It's a small cap with a strong balance sheet, shareholder-friendly management, and underappreciated growth potential.
+Better yet, the company's share price has been beaten down, even though its prospects remain bright.

 We have quite a few companies that meet these criteria on our radar, and some of them are looking pretty darn cheap.
 If you'd like to start profiting from the recent market volatility, click here to take a free 30-day trial of the Hidden Gems service.
 As always, there is no obligation to subscribe.